Survive the salary drop on maternity leave

 Make Money on Old Items

-Get rid of your old cd’s and dvd’s, books and games.
+When you’re trying to survive on maternity pay, it’s important to make money where you can.
+So get rid of your old cd’s and dvd’s, books and games.
 Use the music magpie website and app on phone to scan everything in.
 You pack them all into boxes and a courier comes to your house to collect.
 I received £77 from selling 150 cd’s and dvd’s and the money was paid straight to my bank account.

 Why not consider writing reviews and complete questionnaires and you’ll be rewarded with amazon vouchers or sometimes even cash!
 I have done some reviews for channel 4 TV, an interview for a money saving website, an interview for the Telegraph.
 I have got a set of 20 professional photographs from the telegraph with Jack for free.
 You would normally pay at least £500 for these style photographs and the photographer normally takes famous people photos too so they’re pretty good!
 I have earned about £100 worth of amazon vouchers and £100 worth of Tesco Clubcard vouchers.